 Needless to say, you must choose a notary before you can sign a promise of sale.
-You can ask for an approximate estimate of the fees charged especially if you never worked with this notary before, so as to ensure that you are always aware of the full extent of the total monetary outlay.
-If you have no one to assist you, we can always suggest different options for your choice and you will be able get estimates yourself.
+You can ask for an approximate estimate of the fees charged especially if you never worked with this notary before, to ensure that you are aware of the full extent of the total monetary outlay.
+If you have no one to assist you, we can always suggest different options enabling you to decide what suits you best.

 With regards to the total bill, you have to be aware that apart from the notarial fees, there will be other expenses such as research, for which the notary will be unable to tell you the exact cost because these will vary from one contract to another, depending on the depth that a notary would need to go into and also the volume of transactions made by the company or owner you are buying from.
 Another fact that would affect the final bill is, if you are using the bank to make the purchase.
 In such an event two contracts effectively take place, one with the bank and another with the owner.

 Although this is not requested by law, generally, the deposit amount requested by sellers is usually that of 10% and this is either given to seller immediately or to the notary for safe keeping depending on the agreement.
 Most of the time, when it is given to the notary, a date during the promise of sale is established by which time the notary will release the deposit to the vendor.
-This is usually tied with either the notary having concluded the searches or more often with the issue of the sanction letter from the bank, if the purchaser needs one.
+This is usually tied with either the notary having concluded the searches or more often with the issue of the sanction letter from the bank.